Sublio/QA-Technical-Challenge/README.md

 ### How to run this project:
 1. Install requirements via "npm install"
-2. In order to run all tests in terminal "npx cypress run"
+2. In order to run all tests in terminal type "npx cypress run"